 Can gastritis be prevented?

-Experts don’t know to stop gastritis from happening.
+Experts don’t know how to stop gastritis from happening.
 But you may lower your risk of getting the disease by:

 Having good hygiene habits, especially washing your hands.
 This can keep you from getting the H. pylori bacteria.

 Not eating or drinking things that can irritate your stomach lining.
 This includes alcohol, caffeine, and spicy foods.
 These will not cause gastritis.
 But they may cause discomfort if you have gastritis and eat or drink these foods.

 When should I call my healthcare provider?

 Call your healthcare provider if your symptoms get worse or if you have new symptoms.
 Call right away if you have bloody vomit, blood in your stools, or black, tarry-looking stools.
 Call right away if you have side effects from your medicines or have questions about how to take them.

 Key points about gastritis